G-Ray/pikatorrent/docs/peers-connection.md

 The implemented server use `websockets`.

 1. Each `peer` opens a `websocket` connection to the server
 2. Each `peer` subscribes to a `channel` to expect responses.
-Currently each `peer` can open a channel with its chosen unique id (preferably a random one).
+Each `peer` can open a channel with its chosen unique id (a random one).
 To subscribe, they send a message to the websocket with the following data:

 ```jsonc
 {